NomicFoundation/hardhat-vscode/docs/codebase.md

 If at any point Hardhat rejects one of the tasks, we display that result on the client, indicating the source of the error and in some cases providing quickfixes for it.

+### File claiming

+A given hardhat project that was successfully initialized will claim ownership over solidity files inside the configured contracts folder and the node_modules folder.
+If the project is unable to initialize (hre can't be loaded), we can't determine which is the contracts folder so we default to claiming all solidity files inside the base folder or any subdirectories.

-## Foundry validation
+## Foundry Support

+### Validation

-The Foundry projects leverages our implementation for "projectless" solidity files (i.e. files that don't belong to any known framework) with Foundry specific configuration additions.
+The Foundry projects leverage our implementation for "projectless" solidity files (i.e. files that don't belong to any known framework) with Foundry specific configuration additions.

 Building a solc input for validation involves scanning the target file for imports, and then scanning those imported files recursively.
 When this process finishes, we have a flat list of files to be compiled and a list of pragma statements which we can use to find a suitable version, or verify that the project's specified one matches the criterias.
 We then read the file contents from memory, using our solidity files index (all files are indexed on server initialization).
 This makes the compilation building very fast, since we don't read files from disk.